 For the CDBG-CV allocation, service providers were surveyed.
 The survey asked for data related to needs arising after the start of the pandemic.
 Shelter assistance, food security and medical care were the top answers.
 Child care is one example of a need for which requests for assistance increased after the survey.
 United Way McLean County created a similar priority list that included Shelter Assistance, Food Security, Child Care and Unemployment.
 The City will primarily focus direct aid in the area of shelter assistance although other areas may be addressed as gaps in service are identified down the road.
-A public service activity to provide COVID-19 testing services is a possibility.
-Allocation of the CDBG-CV funding for services is in addition to the City's regular 2020 CDBG allocation.
+THe City will use a portion of the CDBG-CV allocation to support economic development through emergency aid to businesses and/or job training.